 Keith W. Boone is a Standards Geek for GE Healthcare.
-He is a member of the HL7 Board, and co-chairs the Patient Care Coordination Planning Committee for Integrating the Healthcare Enterprise.
+He co-chairs the Patient Care Coordination Planning Committee for Integrating the Healthcare Enterprise.
 Keith writes regularly on his blog Healthcare Standards, where this post originally appeared.

 Health IT Standards Predictions for 2013